Under-21 EURO: Portugal and Denmark stay perfect

 Article body

-Portugal and Denmark secured second UEFA European Under-21 Championship group wins on Sunday but first victories for Croatia and France means that all eight quarter-final places will still be up for grabs when the sections end on Tuesday and Wednesday in Hungary and Slovenia.
+Portugal and Denmark made it two wins from two in the UEFA European Under-21 Championship on Sunday while first victories for Croatia and France mean that all eight quarter-final places will still be up for grabs when the group stage ends on Tuesday and Wednesday.

-On Saturday, Germany's late draw against the Netherlands ensures theyed stay top of Group A though level on points with Romania, who ended co-hosts Hungary's hopes.
+On Saturday, Germany's late draw with the Netherlands ensured that they stayed top of Group A – albeit level on points with Romania, who ended co-hosts Hungary's hopes.
 Holders Spain remain clear in Group B, where both matches finished level.Latest group standings

 Sunday